The CoachVille Story

 Thomas felt that coaching is a set of advanced communication and relating skills, with knowledge and experience woven in.

 “Our best guess is that the greatest source of growth in coaching is actually in the non-professional sector, meaning that managers become more coach-like in their dealings, ministers weave in coaching skills to their professional skill set, even accountants round out their style to including a coaching approach.”

 Within its first 100 days, CoachVille grew to become the largest network of coaches worldwide, reaching 5,300 members.
 Currently CoachVille membership stands at 34,000+ with members in 175+ countries.

 Later in 2001 we launched our first Coach Training program – the Graduate School of Coaching- with a few BIG ideas:

 1) That anyone with the right personal character and strong desire could become an effective Coach very quickly.

 2) To create the most cutting edge curriculum and learning environment.

-3) To create a school that would evolve as fast as the coaching industry – which was pretty FAST!
+3) To create a school that would evolve as fast as humans do – which was pretty FAST!